Thiggel/Monotonic-Early-Exit/README.md

 ## The experiments

-We have run several experiments (not structured in the code yet).
+We ran several experiments, described below.

-### Monotonicity
+### Monotonicity Experiments
-Scripts to run the monotonicity experiment are located in `src/check_monotonicity_scripts/*`. #TODO: add more info on how to run
+Scripts to run the monotonicity experiment are located in `src/check_monotonicity_scripts/*`.

-### Hidden state similariry and identifying the sequence types
+### Hidden state similarity and identifying the sequence types
-The notebook with the sequence type experiment is located in `src/sequence_types_sum.ipynb`. #TODO: add more info on how to run
+The notebook with the sequence type experiment is located in `src/sequence_types_sum.ipynb`.

 ### New confidence measures
-The scripts for testing the new confidence measures are located in `src/scripts/*`. #TODO: add more info on how to run
+The scripts for testing the new confidence measures are located in `src/scripts/*`.